EllenJCoombs/cetacean-strandings-project/README.md

 - [North Atlantic Oscillation](https://climatedataguide.ucar.edu/sites/default/files/nao_station_annual.txt)

 Human population for the UK can be found here:
--[Human population data](../blob/master/LICENSE) this will be a link to my datasheet
+[Human population data](../blob/master/LICENSE) this will be a link to my datasheet

 ## Analysis